 Blog Nutrition Can You Eat Coffee Beans?
-Yes, But With Caution
+Yes, but With Caution

 Can You Eat Coffee Beans?
-Yes, But With Caution
+Yes, but With Caution

 BetterMe

-Eating coffee beans may help boost your brain function.
+Eating coffee beans may support improved physical performance.
 This is due to the high levels of caffeine they contain.
-Caffeine is a psychoactive substance that has been shown to temporarily improve mood, alertness and memory (12).
+Caffeine has been shown to help increase endurance and reduce fatigue (5).

 See also